Getting To Wembley

 - Wembley Central is on the Bakerloo underground line and the London Overground line.

 - Wembley Central station has low-level ticket machines for wheelchair users and there is a gate next to the ticket barriers for wheelchair access.
-Platforms 1, 2, 5 and 6 have tactile edges to assist visually impaired passengers.
+Platforms 1, 2, 5 and 6 have tactile edges to assist blind or partially sighted passengers.

 - There are customer information screens on the concourse and on platforms 1 & 2 to assist hearing impaired passengers.